-- A. Until activation of the Joint Public Information Center (JPIC), the County PIO shall ensure that the news media and therefore the citizens are kept informed from the County EOC of events that affect the county.
-Primary communications with the JPIC will be via commercial telephone. - B. Upon activation of the JPIC, county governmental news releases will be made on a periodic basis from the County EOC or through the Joint Public Information Center (JPIC), to be located in the Pittsburgh Airport Industrial Park Building #3, Spring Run Road Extension, off Flaugherty Run Road, located in Coraopolis, Pennsylvania.
-The county may be represented at the JPIC by the State PIO. - C. Releases will be coordinated at the JPIC with participating Federal, State, Utility, and County agencies. - D. Times of news releases will be announced by the Public Information Officer. - E. Public information pertaining to an incident may state, but is not limited to: - 1.
+- A. Until activation of the Joint Information Center (JIC), the County PIO shall ensure that the news media and therefore the citizens are kept informed from the County EOC of events that affect the county.
+Primary communications with the JIC will be via commercial telephone. - B. Upon activation of the JIC, county governmental news releases will be made on a periodic basis from the County EOC or through the Joint Information Center (JIC), to be located in the Pittsburgh Airport Industrial Park Building #3, Spring Run Road Extension, off Flaugherty Run Road, located in Coraopolis, Pennsylvania.
+The county may be represented at the JIC by the State PIO. - C. Releases will be coordinated at the JIC with participating Federal, State, Utility, and County agencies. - D. Times of news releases will be announced by the Public Information Officer. - E. Public information pertaining to an incident may state, but is not limited to: - 1.
 Name of entity issuing the information. - 2.
 Name of facility involved. - 3.
 Date, time, and number of press releases/conference. - 4.
 Geographical or jurisdictional areas involved. - 5.
-Federal, State, County and BVPS coordinating efforts. - Protective actions. - Repeat of information released through EAS/ENS. - F. Supplemental News Bulletins (SNB) will follow the EAS/ENS message and include initial radiation or hazard release information: - 1.
-Date/time of incident. - 2.
-Brief description of incident.
+Federal, State, County and BVPS coordinating efforts.